Is buying an RV worth it, or should you just rent one?

 - If you decide to buy, consider buying used to reduce the purchase price.

 More than 11 million U.S. households currently own an RV, which is the highest number ever recorded, according to the RV Industry Association.
 However, buying an RV is a big expense.
-You will also have to factor in maintenance, storage and other costs — something you do not have to worry about when renting.
+You’ll also have to factor in insurance, maintenance, storage and other costs — something you don’t have to worry about when renting.

 That said, renting may not be as cost-effective if you intend to hit the road in your rig frequently.
-It is important to consider all the ins and outs of both options when making a choice.
-If you have been wondering how much an RV costs, this is what you need to know before making the big purchase.
+It’s important to consider all the ins and outs of both options when making a choice — consider your budget, how frequently you plan to use the vehicle, your credit profile and your long-term financial goals.

 Type of RV | Cost to rent | Cost to buy (new) |